-About Christina Congleton
+About Christina Congleton, M.Ed.

-She holds a master's degree in human development & psychology from Harvard University, where she studied with renowned leadership scholars including Bob Kegan (Immunity to Change), Ron Heifetz (Adaptive Leadership), and Howard Gardner (Multiple Intelligences, Good Work).
-Christina is a certified Integral Coach through New Ventures West since 2007, and a licensed Immunity to Change facilitator.
+She holds a master's degree in human development & psychology from Harvard University and a BA in biopsychology from Oberlin College.
+Christina is a certified Integral Coach through New Ventures West since 2007, and a licensed Immunity to Change™ facilitator.
 She is also a long-term student of the Diamond Approach.

 Christina's passion is holding space and providing challenge for others to grow and transform.
 She lives outside Denver with her husband.